Case Study: Nuclear Energy Institute

 Utilizing industry engineers and scientists, we developed a highly successful national media and grassroots outreach effort.
 Originally named the Campus America Program, it was launched as a way to educate college students about energy issues and generate positive news coverage about nuclear power.

 Public acceptance of nuclear power has climbed back to a point where a large majority of the public supports building new nuclear power plants.
-Three utilities have announced plans to build the next generation of nuclear energy facilities and twelve other projects are under review by the U.S. Nuclear Regulatory Commission.
+And even in the face of cheap natural gas prices, several utilities in the US and dozens of other companies in other countries, have announced plans to build the next generation of nuclear energy facilities.